TerminalHash/clearlooks-phenix-plume/README.md

 - XFWM4 theme not match in color  - because i very bad in pixel art, other image resources recolored in Inkscape (GTK3) or GIMP (other).

 - WM themes may not match in color  - everything is repainted by means of filters in GIMP.

+- Shell and Cinnamon themes are experimental and not tested!

 ## Requirements